 Governor Malingee’s wry smile grew upon seeing Agent Kedesh, her nervous young security advisor, crossing the courtyard below.
 The Que Qiao Corporation’s freighter launch ramps of Yao Chi spaceport loomed defiantly above the sprawling government complex, a constant reminder of the importance of Taotie’s capital city.
 Malingee’s thoughts however were on Feng Du, far away to the south.
 Kedesh was undoubtedly coming to report the death of the prisoner, unaware that the governor already knew.

 Moving from the window, Malingee turned to the large holovid screen on the wall.
-A three-dimensional ballet of muted news reports drifted above the ghostly reflection in the backing glass of her own blond features.
-Malingee was young to be a governor, barely thirty in Terran years.
+A three-dimensional ballet of muted news reports drifted above the backing glass and ghostly reflection of her own blond features.
+Malingee was barely thirty in Terran years, young for a governor.
 Yet life on Taotie was harsh; gravity alone, one and half times that of Earth, had added years to her appearance.
 Five years ago, she had left Brisbane as a headstrong, golden-tanned new recruit to Que Qiao’s business school.
 She had worked hard to keep trim, harder still to ingratiate herself with whoever could boost her up the greasy pole of management.
-Ten months ago, a food poisoning outbreak in Yao Chi’s top restaurant had decimated the corporation’s managerial team on Taotie.
+Ten months ago, a food-poisoning outbreak in Yao Chi’s top restaurant had decimated the corporation’s head team on Taotie.
 Her promotion to acting-governor had quickly followed.

 “Mirror, mirror, on the wall,” she murmured.
 “Who is the fairest of them all?”